Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 This isn't just poetic flourish - I mean it quite literally!
 Joy is elicited from both alignment and chaos - when the notes strike just the right chord, or when the dissonance breaks the tension.
 Joy is both the driver of love and the destroyer of hearts, making it a powerful tool to be wielded with great _responsibility_ - yet, in clever hands, can bring immense light to the world.

+Joy is the feedback loop which facilitates _our_ stable index of life.

 _Thank you_ for everything _**you**_ have already catalogged for reality to *en*joy!
 It is so very appreciated =)